Updated April 15, 2015

 A recent study highlighted a worrying trend: over 70% of medical devices are vulnerable to cyberattacks.
 This isn’t just a number; it’s a loud alarm bell.

-The medical device industry is still catching up with cybersecurity standards.
-This lag creates a patchwork of vulnerabilities.
+The medical device industry is still aligning on comprehensive cybersecurity standards.
+This regulatory gap results in a patchwork of protections—where some devices are well-guarded, and others are dangerously exposed.

 The Real-World Impact